RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-DDIM-and-natural-euler.md

 which yields a discrete trajectory $$\{\hat{Z}_{t_i}\}_i$$ composed of piecewise straight segments.

 The piecewise straight approximation is natural for rectified flows induced from straight-line interpolation, $$X_t = t X_1 + (1-t)X_0$$.
-However, for a *curved* interpolation, it may be natural to approximates each step by a locally curved segment aligned with the corresponding interpolation process.
+However, for a *curved* interpolation, it may be natural to approximate each step by a locally curved segment aligned with the corresponding interpolation process.

 <div class="l-body">
   <figure id="figure-1" style="margin: 1em auto;">